ionic-team/ionic-site/guide/0.1/getting-started.md

 To install Cordova, make sure you have [Node.js](http://nodejs.org/) installed, then run

     $ sudo npm install -g cordova

+Depending on the platforms you wish to develop for, you'll need to install platform-specific tools.
+Follow the Cordova platform guides for [Android](http://cordova.apache.org/docs/en/3.1.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide) and [iOS](http://cordova.apache.org/docs/en/3.1.0/guide_platforms_ios_index.md.html#iOS%20Platform%20Guide) to make sure you have everything needed for development on those platforms.
+Luckily, you'll only need to do this once.

+## Install Ionic

 Then, we can go download the [most recent release](https://github.com/driftyco/ionic/releases) of Ionic.
 It is not recommended to clone the repo for production apps unless you want to live on the bleeding edge.